espressif/esp-idf/docs/en/api-guides/external-ram.rst

         The :ref:`CONFIG_SPIRAM_XIP_FROM_PSRAM` option enables the executable in place (XiP) from PSRAM feature.
 With this option sections that are normally placed in flash, ``.text`` (for instructions) and ``.rodata`` (for read only data), will be loaded in PSRAM.

         With this option enabled, the cache will not be disabled during an SPI1 flash operation, so code that requires executing during an SPI1 flash operation does not have to be placed in internal RAM.

+        .. only:: SOC_MMU_PER_EXT_MEM_TARGET

-Because P4 flash and PSRAM are using two separate SPI buses, moving flash content to PSRAM will actually increase the load of the PSRAM MSPI bus, so the exact impact on performance will be dependent on your app usage of PSRAM.
-For example, as the PSRAM bus speed could be much faster than flash bus speed, if the instructions and data that are used to be in flash are not accessed very frequently, you might get better performance with this option enabled.
-We suggest doing performance profiling to determine if enabling this option.
+            Because {IDF_TARGET_NAME} flash and PSRAM are using two separate SPI buses, moving flash content to PSRAM will actually increase the load of the PSRAM MSPI bus, so the exact impact on performance will be dependent on your app usage of PSRAM.

+            For example, as the PSRAM bus speed could be faster than flash bus speed (e.g., if the PSRAM is a HEX (16-line-PSRAM on ESP32P4) and is configured to 200 Mhz, then it is much faster than a Quad flash (4-line-flash) which is configured to 80 MHz.).

+            If the instructions and data that are used to be in flash are not accessed very frequently, you should get better performance with this option enabled.
+We suggest doing performance profiling to determine how enabling this option will impact your system.

 Restrictions
 ============